Manitoba’s Justice System #

 “What just is; is not always Justice”.
 Amanda Gorman

-By normal judicial standards, the debased standards that characterise such cases should be more than enough cause for investigation for possible impeachment.
+By normal judicial standards, the debased unfounded determinations that characterise such cases should be more than enough cause for investigation for possible impeachment.
 Managing to get five critical determinations demonstrably wrong, displayed — in the most generous possible interpretation — truly spectacular misjudgment.
 This was an assault on fact-based reality.
-Errors were compounded by an Appeals Court decision to airily proclaim five unfounded determinations as sound.
+Errors were compounded by an ego driven Appeals Court decision to airily proclaim five unfounded determinations as sound.
+The Appeals Court simply failed to challenge the fantasia of the original case.
+Vanity of vanities.

 As an English History teacher our remit was to develop student’s “abilities to use historical and scientific knowledge, understanding, and critical inquiry skills to identify questions, acquire new knowledge, through close reading and draw evidence-based conclusions to help make responsible decisions and shape our interpretations of information”.